brandnpatterson/coriander/README.md

 />
 ```

-## Instantiate coriander and pass a form element as an argument
+## Call coriander and pass a form element as an argument

 ```
 coriander(form);